octokit/plugin-rest-endpoint-methods.js/docs/actions/listEnvironmentSecrets.md

 </td></tr>
 <tr><td>environment_name</td><td>yes</td><td>

 The name of the environment.
+The name must be URL encoded.
+For example, any slashes in the name must be replaced with `%2F`.

 </td></tr>
 <tr><td>per_page</td><td>no</td><td>

 The number of results per page (max 100).
+For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

 </td></tr>
 <tr><td>page</td><td>no</td><td>

-Page number of the results to fetch.
+The page number of the results to fetch.
+For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

 </td></tr>
   </tbody>